Category Archives: Queen Victoria’s Household

 Sir Arthur Bigge, painted by Rudolf Swoboda, 1889. source: Royal Collection Trust RCIN 404843

-Lieutenant Colonel The Right Honourable Sir Arthur John Bigge was Private Secretary to Queen Victoria from 1895 until The Queen’s death in 1901.
-He then served as Private Secretary to the future King George V from 1901 – 1910, and for twenty-one years of King George V’s reign until his own death in 1931.
+Lieutenant Colonel The Right Honourable Sir Arthur John Bigge was Private Secretary to Queen Victoria from 1895 until she died in 1901.
+He then served as Private Secretary to the future King George V from 1901 – 1910, and for twenty-one years of King George V’s reign until he died in 1931.
 Queen Victoria did not have an official Private Secretary until she appointed General Charles Grey to the office in 1861.
 Lord Melbourne informally served as Private Secretary while he was Prime Minister from 1837 – 1840.
-Prince Albert then informally served as Private Secretary from 1840 until his death in 1861.
-The official position of Private Secretary came about because it was realized that the monarch was in need of advice and support because the growth of the government had caused the government ministers to have insufficient time to provide daily advice and support.
+Prince Albert then informally served as Private Secretary from 1840 until he died in 1861.
+The official position of Private Secretary came about because it was realized that the monarch required advice and support because the growth of the government had caused the government ministers to have insufficient time to provide daily advice and support.
 It was traditional for Queen Victoria’s Private Secretaries to be provided with homes at her various residences including apartments in the Norman Tower at Windsor Castle, apartments in St. James’s Palace in London, and Osborne Cottage on the grounds of Osborne House on the Isle of Wight.

 Arthur was born on June 18, 1849, one of nine children of Reverend John Frederick Bigge, Vicar of Stamfordham, and Caroline Mary Ellison.
 He attended the Rossall School in Lancashire before entering the Royal Military Academy Woolwich.
-While at Woolwich, Arthur was a classmate and became a close friend, of Louis Napoleon, Prince Imperial, the only son of French Emperor Napoleon III and Empress Eugenie.
-It was his friendship and connection to the Prince that would bring Arthur to royal service in the coming years.
+While at Woolwich, Arthur was a classmate and became a close friend of Louis Napoleon, Prince Imperial, the only son of French Emperor Napoleon III and Empress Eugenie.
+His friendship and connection to the Prince Imperial would bring Arthur to royal service in the coming years.
 Arthur was commissioned into the Royal Artillery in 1869 and later served on the staff of Field Marshal Sir Evelyn Wood in the Zulu War of 1878-1879.
 After the death of the Prince Imperial in battle in June 1879, Arthur was summoned to Balmoral Castle to provide The Queen with the details of the Prince’s death.
 He also accompanied Empress Eugenie when she visited the site of her son’s death.
-According to Arthur himself, it was the kind words of The Empress to The Queen that led to his appointment to the Royal Household in 1880.
+According to Arthur himself, the kind words of Empress Eugenie to Queen Victoria led to his appointment to the Royal Household in 1880.

 On February 10, 1881, Arthur married Constance Neville, the daughter of Rev. William Frederick Neville and Franny Grace Blackwood.
 The couple had three children:

 • The Hon.
-Victoria Bigge (1881) – married Captain Henry Robert Adeane (killed in WWI), had issue
+Victoria Bigge (1881) – married Captain Henry Robert Adeane (killed in World War I), had issue

 • The Hon.
 Margaret Bigge (1885) – unmarried